-2.3.2 To initiate a new project, a Mission Directorate, working through a program office, usually provides a small amount of discretionary resources for concept studies (i.e., Pre-Phase A).
+- To initiate a new project, a Mission Directorate, working through a program office, usually provides a small amount of discretionary resources for concept studies (i.e., Pre-Phase A).
 These pre-formulation activities involve design reference mission analysis, feasibility studies, technology needs analyses, and analyses of alternatives that should be performed before a specific project concept emerges.
-These trade studies are not considered part of formal project planning since there is no certainty that a specific project proposal will emerge.

-2.3.2.1 An MDAA has the authority to initiate a project and begin pre-formulation activities.
-To initiate a project's official entry into formulation, the program manager prepares a draft project FAD or equivalent (such as a Program Plan section, MDAA letter selecting a specific AO proposal, or a Program Directive (used in the Space Station and Shuttle programs)) and, for non-competed missions, an ASP is convened if project initiation has not been addressed in previous ASPs.
-Following the ASP meeting, the FAD will be updated and forwarded to the MDAA for final signature.
-Once the MDAA signs the project FAD, a project formally enters formulation.

-2.3.2.2 For competed missions, some Mission Directorates have chosen to establish several new space flight programs that use a one- or two-step AO process to initiate projects.
+These trade studies are not considered part of formal project planning since there is no certainty that a specific project proposal will emerge. - 2.3.2.1 An MDAA has the authority to initiate a project and begin formulation activities.
+To effect a project's official entry into formulation, the Program Manager prepares a draft project FAD or equivalent (such as a Program Plan section, MDAA letter selecting a specific AO proposal, or a Program Directive that is used in the Space Station and Shuttle Programs).
+Following an ASP meeting, the updated project FAD is forwarded to the MDAA for final signature.
+Once the MDAA signs the project FAD, a project formally enters formulation. - Some Mission Directorates have chosen to establish several new space flight programs that use a one or two-step Announcement of Opportunity (AO) process to initiate projects.
 In a one-step AO process, projects are competed and selected for implementation in a single step.
-In two-step competitions, several projects may be selected in Step 1 and given time to mature their concepts in a funded Phase A before the Step 2 down selection to one or more projects for further formulation.
-Program resources are invested (following Step 1 selections) to bring these projects to a state in which their science content, cost, schedule, technical performance, project implementation strategies, safety and mission assurance strategies, and management approach can be better judged.10 These projects are often referred to as "competed" or "AO-driven."
+In two-step competitions, several projects may be selected in Step 1 and given time to mature their concepts in a funded Phase A before the Step 2 down-selection to one or more projects for further formulation.
+Program resources are invested (following Step 1 selections) to bring these projects to a state in which their science content, cost, schedule, technical performance, project implementation strategies, safety and mission assurance strategies, and management approach can be better judged.
+9 These projects are often referred to as competed or "AO-driven." - 9 From the point of view of the selected AO-driven project, the proposing teams are clearly doing formal project formulation (e.g., putting together a detailed WBS, schedules, cost estimates, and implementation plan) during the funded Phase A concept study and the preparation of the Step 2 proposal.

-2.3.3 The project manager supports, as requested, the Mission Directorate and program manager in the development of program-level documentation, and the project manager flows information down into project-level documentation.
-If requested by the program manager, the project manager assists in preparing a revised PCA and/or Program Plan.
-The project manager also supports, as requested, generation of the program requirements on the project and their formal documentation in the Program Plan (or as an appendix to the Program Plan).
-After the program requirements on the project are established, the project manager and the project team develop technical approaches and management plans to implement the requirements.
-These products are formally documented in the Project Plan.
-The project manager is then responsible for the evolution of the project concept and ultimate project success.
-The project manager supports the program manager and the Mission Directorate in keeping the project's baseline life cycle cost estimates and funding strategy and the annual NASA budget submissions consistent.

-10 From the point of view of the selected AO-driven project, the proposing teams are clearly doing formal project formulation (e.g., putting together a detailed WBS, schedules, cost estimates, and implementation plan) during the funded Phase A concept study and the preparation of the Step 2 proposal.
 From the point of view of the program, no specific project has been chosen, a FAD is not written, the cost is unknown, and the project-level requirements are not yet identified, yet formulation has begun.
-The first KDP is the down selection process, and following selection, the process becomes conventional.
+The first KDP is the down selection process, and following selection, the process becomes conventional. - 2.3.3 The Project Manager supports, as requested, the Mission Directorate and Program Manager in the development of program-level documentation and flows information down into project-level documentation.
+If requested by the Program Manager, the Project Manager assists in preparing a revised PCA and/or Program Plan.
+The Project Manager also supports, as requested, generation of the program requirements on the project and their formal documentation in the Program Plan (or as an appendix to the Program Plan).
+After the program requirements on the project are established, the Project Manager and the project team develop technical approaches and management plans to implement the requirements; these products are formally documented in the Project Plan.
+The Project Manager is then responsible for the evolution of the project concept and ultimate project success.